stderr-enst/jobefficiency/episodes/bottlenecks.md

 ---
-title: "Introduction"
+title: "How to identify a bottleneck?"
 teaching: 10
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- Why should I care about my jobs performance?
-- How many resources should it request initially?
+- How can I find the bottlenecks in a job I have in front of me?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the benefits of efficient jobs.
-- Use the `time` command for a first assessment.
+- Find the bottlenecks in a job in front of me.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Introduction
+## How to identify a bottleneck?

 <!-- EPISODE CONTENT HERE -->

 :::::::::::::::::::::::::::::::::::::: keypoints
-- Efficiency is efficient
-- `time` and `time` again.
-Maybe also https://github.com/sharkdp/hyperfine ?
+- General advice on the workflow
+- Relative measurements (baseline vs. change)
+- Scanning results for smoking guns
+- Any best practices etc.
 ::::::::::::::::::::::::::::::::::::::::::::::::